 Various organized sports opportunities are available to our students through the City of Fort Collins, the City of Loveland, the Town of Windsor, and various private companies and clubs.

 More information is available on the web at www.fortnet.org.

-Leao Robotics
+Lego Robotics

-Lego Robotics is a team oriented problemsolving program for fourth through fifth graders that encourages critical thinking and creative problem solving.
+Lego Robotics is a team-oriented problemsolving program for students that encourages critical thinking and creative problem solving.
 Teams are established by age level and problems vary each year.
-Teams are parentcoached.
-For more information, see the contact information in the TCKS Directory.
+Teams are parent-coached.
+For more information, click here.